ScatterHQ/machinist/README.rst

               ([TurnstileOutput.ENGAGE_LOCK], TurnstileState.ACTIVE),
       })

-If an input is received for a particular state for which it is not defined, an :class:`machinist.IllegalInput` would be raised.
+If an input is received for a particular state for which it is not defined, an ``machinist.IllegalInput`` would be raised.
-In the example above, if ``FARE_PAID`` is received as an input while the turnstile is in the ``UNLOCKED`` state, :class:`machinist.IllegalInput` will be raised.
+In the example above, if ``FARE_PAID`` is received as an input while the turnstile is in the ``UNLOCKED`` state, ``machinist.IllegalInput`` will be raised.

 Putting together the Finite State Machine
 -----------------------------------------

-To build an instance of a finite state machine from the transition, pass the  inputs, outputs, states, and table (previously defined) to the function :func:`machinist.constructFiniteStateMachine`.
+To build an instance of a finite state machine from the transition, pass the inputs, outputs, states, and table (previously defined) to the function ``machinist.constructFiniteStateMachine``.

 .. code-block:: python